mylestunglee/articulation70/README.md

 There are a few improvements that can be made:

-- Adding a pattern to improve visuals on the plates.
+- Adding a pattern to improve aesthetics on the plates.
 - Adding solder mask expansion on pads and pins.
 - Re-route `ROW4` trace.
 - Support LED placement in top-right.